dageorge1111/psar/README.md

 ### Writing:
  - I/O traits require a mutable reference to write since writing changes the internal state of the writer
  - `.unwrap()` will try to extract a value from a function and if it cannot then it panics and crashes

+### OOP in Rust:
+#### Traits:
+ - These are similar to interfaces - they are methods that are implemented seperately for different types
+ - When called on **trait objects**, it is invoked based on runtime information which is called dynamic dispatch
+ - Generics are any type that implements the requisite trait
+#### Monomorphization:
+ - The compiler generates a seperate version of the function for each concrete type used in a generic
+ - This allows for static dispatch because the type is known at runtime
+#### vtable:
+ - Virtual Method Table is a runtime structure that rust creates per concrete type that implements a trait and has pointers to that type's method implementation
+ - Each type-trait combination has a vtable which has pointers to all methods in the trait which are implemented by that type
+ - Allows us to group objects by their shared traits rather than their concrete types exactly
+ - For dynamic dispatch, the compiler still guarantees that the type implements the trait that it is being used for but does not pull the exact implementation until runtime
+#### Classes:
+ - Implementation inheritance is one of the biggest regrets in creating Java.
+Rust does not have standard classes and therefore forbids classic inheritance of classes